Hor318/New-Computer-Install/README.md

     - Turn on Num Lock at startup

 _______________
-> Additional features courtesy of Sophia script - https://github.com/farag2/Windows-10-Sophia-Script
+> Additional features courtesy of [Sophia script](https://github.com/farag2/Windows-10-Sophia-Script)

     - Create a cleanup task for the software distribution folder
     - Create a cleanup task for temporary files